Jaago Bahey: Release

-Jaago Bahey debuted on 9 December 2021, releasing weekly on Thursdays and consists of 3 episodes.
+Jaago Bahey debuted on 9 December 2021, released weekly on Thursdays, and consists of 3 episodes.

 Reception

 Panos Kotzathanasis of Asian Movie Plus wrote: "the quality of the series is definitely much above the average TV series, both in context and production values, with the second episode thriving on the first aspect and the third in the second, although the quality is evident in all three".
 In her review for The Business Standard Fatima Nujhat Quaderi described Jaago Bahey as, "Chorki's new original miniseries 'Jaago Bahey' comes like a breath of fresh air that can teach the new generation about the Liberation War of 1971 that gave birth to the independent nation of Bangladesh".